A love for the night sky…

 My name is Trevor Jones and I enjoy observing and photographing the night sky very much.
 I am an amateur backyard astrophotographer, and I have been practicing and learning new techniques since 2010.

-I live in St. Catharines, Ontario with my soon-to-be wife Ashley, and Labrador Retriever/Hound mix, Rudy.
+I live in St. Catharines, Ontario with my wife Ashley, and Labrador Retriever/Hound mix, Rudy.
 My house is located near the center of town, making astrophotography from the backyard challenging due to light pollution.
 Despite this challenge, I am able to capture some incredible images of our night sky.

 My modest photography equipment allows me to capture images of deep-sky objects such as galaxies, nebulae and star clusters.
 I shoot mostly using a DSLR and telescope, but have also experimented using CCD astronomy cameras.
 My journey into astrophotography began with a starter DSLR camera kit, a Canon Rebel Xs with an 18-55m kit lens.

 Most bios I read about astrophotographers mention that the author had always been interested in space and astronomy, from a young age.
 My story is a little different in the fact that I didn’t discover my love of astronomy until I was 25 years old.

 Like many people, the very first step I took was to research and purchase a telescope online.
 I read countless reviews and visited many astronomy forums to make sure that I had the ultimate “starter” scope.
 I ended up choosing an Orion 4.5″ Dobsonian Reflector, as it promised the best views my budget could afford.